MMIX Documentation, Sources, Binaries, Examples, Links, Projects, Proposals

 there is an new free Integrated Development Environment (IDE)

 for MMIX implemented in Java.
 Check it out at

 Contributions to future editions of "The Art of Computer Programming"

 You can send MMIX related material to the email address provided below.

-We will try to provide you with immediate feedback and forward all
+We will try to provide you with immediate feedback.

 All of the MIX programs in Volumes 1--3 of "The Art of Computer Programming"

-will need to be rewritten in MMIX.
-The volunteers who are working on these conversions are called the
+needed to be rewritten in MMIX.
+The volunteers who were working on these conversions are called the

 We plan to set up a system to submit

 to help us improve MMIX and the software provided here.
 For now, you can